Patent fuel: Shapes and dimensions

 The shape adopted generally in Cardiff was a rectangular block varying only in dimensions.
-The fact that practically the whole output was exported influenced the design of the block, as this form lended itself to easy and economical stowage and storage, and the rubbing surfaces exposed were small in proportion to the cubical contents.
+The fact that practically the whole output was exported influenced the design of the block, as this form lent itself to easy and economical stowage and storage, and the rubbing surfaces exposed were small in proportion to the cubical contents.
 The blocks manufactured varied from 9 to 26 lbs. in weight, and no definite standard of weight appears to be required by consumers, although modern practice inclines if anything towards the production of larger sizes.

 Usage

 The cubes were meant for industrial, military use or even expeditions.
 They were mostly used for the power needs of both battleships steamers and merchant steamers all around the world or for railways.
-Remains of this widely used product can be found mostly at the bottom of the sea like at the shipwrecks of Skaala a Norwedian steamer South from Bolt Head, of steamer Eleni, although it's yet to be confirmed, at Kasos' island, at Cardiff's port and at the remains of the expeditions in Antarctica.
+Remains of this widely used product can be found mostly at the bottom of the sea like at the shipwrecks of Skaala a Norwegian steamer South from Bolt Head, of steamer Eleni, although it's yet to be confirmed, at Kasos' island, at Cardiff's port and at the remains of the expeditions in Antarctica.